saveoursecrets/sdk/README.md

 ## Server

-The server can be run easily using docker:
+The server can be run using docker writing account data to the `sandbox/accounts` directory:

 ```
 docker compose up